vikke1234/bird-optimization/README.md

 # Setup
+**NOTE** There is currently a GCC bug that prevents further performance increases as prefetching causes vectorization to fail.
+See https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120162.

 Clone the github repository using `git clone --recursive`, to make sure you get all the submodules.

 If you are on Linux/Mac: